Live Oak, Santa Cruz County, California

-Live Oak is a census-designated place (CDP) in Santa Cruz County, California between the cities of Santa Cruz and Capitola and north of the former Union Pacific railroad.
+Live Oak is a census-designated place (CDP) in Santa Cruz County, California, United States, between the cities of Santa Cruz and Capitola and north of the former Union Pacific railroad.
 Live Oak sits at an elevation of 102 ft.
 The population was 17,038 at the 2020 census.
 The population of the greater Live Oak area, including Twin Lakes and Pleasure Point, was 27,921.

 Geography

 Live Oak is located at (36.981363, -121.980476).

-According to the United States Census Bureau, the CDP has a total area of 3.2 square miles (8.4 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 3.2 square miles (8.4 km^{2}), all land.

 History

 A live oak tree in Live Oak, California.

 For several thousand years, the Awaswas-speaking Ohlone people inhabited the area from Half Moon Bay to Aptos, including the area now known as Live Oak.
 When missionaries established the Mission Santa Cruz in 1791, they noted "an area to the east of the San Lorenzo River "in sight of the Sea" that was crisscrossed by "steep gulches containing running water" and three "reed-lined" lagoons.
 Spanish colonial settlers, who later established the secular pueblo of Villa de Branciforte on the east side of the San Lorenzo, ran their herds of cattle and horses in the "common lands" of this area.

 In 1834 and 1837, territorial governors divided these lands between two brothers, Alejandro and Francisco Rodriguez.
 Alejandro Rodriguez was granted Rancho Arroyo del Rodeo, named for the rodeo (cattle roundup) area located in a low-lying natural amphitheater along Rodeo Creek.
 (These grounds were later filled in during the construction of Highway 1.)
 Francisco Rodriguez was granted a rancho bearing the name "Los Esteros" (never patented) because of the sizeable estuaries forming two of its boundaries.
 Originally known as Twin Lakes, the westernmost of the "twins" is now the Santa Cruz Harbor.

 Map of farm properties in Live Oak and environs, 1879.

 With the discovery of gold in California in 1848 and American statehood in 1849, legal maneuvering turned the Rodriguez brothers' holdings over to a handful of white settler-farmers.
 Their farms produced wheat, oats, and barley, supporting small households of adobe and rough-cut lumber.
 The farmers prospered, establishing a Grange Hall and, in 1872, a small schoolhouse called the "Live Oak School", named for the evergreen live oak trees that dot the area.
 The Live Oak School District has maintained a facility at this location, now the intersection of 17th Avenue and Capitola Road, to the present day.